Ampelokipoi Larissa F.C.: Co-operation with Ajax Amsterdam

 On 25 August 2011, Ampelokipoi's chairman Andreas Mpalanikas signed a 5-year plan agreement with the Ajax Youth Academy in Larissa for a future co-operation and development of the young talents of the club.

-Ex-Ampelokipoi player Vangelis Moras acted as the club's representative in the press conference took place in Larissa with Giorgos Makris, the director of the Ajax Youth Academy in Greece sealing a deal that would be focused on the development of the young players of the club, aged 9–15.
+Ex-Ampelokipoi player Vangelis Moras acted as the club's representative at the press conference took place in Larissa with Giorgos Makris, the director of the Ajax Youth Academy in Greece sealing a deal that would be focused on the development of the young players of the club, aged 9–15.